 Clinical priority must be the main determination of when patients are seen.
 Patients of the same clinical priority will be seen in chronological order from date referral received.
 The management of patients on non-admitted or admitted pathways will be equitable and transparent.
-Patients on a planned pathway (whose clock may have stopped for non-treatment reasons), and have a continued need for treatment, must be treated equitably and not disadvantaged in terms of their waiting time.
+Patients on a planned pathway (whose clock may have stopped for non- treatment reasons), and have a continued need for treatment, must be treated equitably and not disadvantaged in terms of their waiting time.

-Data Quality
+2.4 Data Quality

-Data quality and accuracy is the responsibility of everyone in the Trust.
-This includes all clinical staff, service management and administration.
-Data capture, processing and reporting must accurately reflect working practice and must be of a standard so as not to adversely affect patient care (for example, the incorrect procedure code has been entered and this leads to an unnecessary hospital admission).
+Data quality and accuracy is the responsibility of everyone.
+Data capture, processing and reporting must accurately reflect working practice and must be of a high standard to avoid adversely affecting patient care (for example, if an incorrect procedure code is entered this could lead to an unnecessary hospital admission).